 The Trusted Network Connect Work Group (TNC-WG) has defined an open solution architecture that enables network operators to enforce policies regarding the security state of endpoints in order to determine whether to grant access to a requested network infrastructure.
 This security assessment of each endpoint is performed using a set of asserted integrity measurements covering aspects of the operational environment of the endpoint.
+These measurements are obtained from Integrity Measurement Collectors, which may base the measurements on Trusted Platform Module (TPM)-based measurements or software observations alone.
 Part of the TNC architecture is IF-IMV, a standard interface between Integrity Measurement Verifiers and the TNC Server.
 This document defines and specifies IF-IMV.